-The next virtual Journal Club will take place on January, 26th at 10am (Eastern)!
-Andre Cravo (Federal University of ABC) will talk about his last work on timing.
+The next virtual Journal Club will take place on May, 25th at 10am (Eastern)!

 If you are interested in presenting your recent timing paper to the wider TRF community, please fill in this form to nominate yourself or other scientists.